 When Spaniards invaded and conquered these peoples, the original culture and traditions continued on, strongly influencing Spanish Catholic culture.
 Syncretism blended the aspects of the traditional Mexican religions with Catholicism.
 The deities of "Mictlan", the Aztec netherworld, represented at the time as skeleton beings, acquired the robes and garbs of the European Catholic pantheon, thus giving birth to images like the one which can be seen here at the centre of this altar, The Holy Death.

 The pyramids of actual skulls gave way to skull and skeleton representations made of paper, clay, and sugar.
 The main focus of the altars became the honouring of the dearly departed.
-Today, altars to the dead are primarily located in cemeteries, or in people's homes.
+Today, altars to the dead - or Ofrendas - are primarily located in cemeteries, or in people's homes.

 Every year in Mexico, on November, 1st The Day of the Innocents and November, 2nd The Day of the Dead, people visit their loved ones' graves.
-It is no coincidence that this is observed the same day as the Catholic Festival of All Saints, and of course, the primeval harvest in the Northern Hemisphere.
-They bring the traditional marigolds, candles, incense (copal) as well as all the ancient elements utilized by the Aztecs and Mestizos.
+They bring the traditional marigolds, candles, incense (copal) as well as all the ancient elements utilized by the Aztecs.
 In addition, people would set altars at home, the main focus being a photograph or portrait of the person they wish to honour, surrounded by offerings of flowers, candy, fruit, salt, water, chocolate, tobacco and mainly, all the foods and things the dearly departed loves most.